MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-item-tracking.md

 In simple processes, the inventory items already carry serial or lot numbers, for example assigned during the put-away, and these numbers are automatically transferred through all outbound warehouse activities without interaction by warehouse workers.

 In special situations for serial- or lot-numbered inventory, specific serial or lot numbers are defined on the source document, such as a sales order, which the warehouse worker must respect during the outbound warehouse handling.
 This may be because the customer requested a specific lot during the order process.
-When the inventory pick or warehouse pick document is created from an outbound source document where serial or lot numbers are already defined, then all fields in the **Item Tracking Lines** page under the inventory pick are locked for writing, except the **Qty. to Handle** field.
+When the inventory pick or warehouse pick document is created from an outbound source document where serial or lot numbers are already defined, then all fields on the **Item Tracking Lines** page under the inventory pick are locked for writing, except the **Qty. to Handle** field.
 In that case, the inventory pick lines specify the item tracking numbers on individual take and place lines.
 The quantity is already split into unique serial or lot number combinations because the sales order specifies the item tracking numbers to ship.

 ## Item Tracking Availability
 When you work with serial and lot numbers, [!INCLUDE[d365fin](includes/d365fin_md.md)] calculates availability information for lot and serial numbers and shows it in the various item tracking pages.
 This lets you see how much of a lot or serial number is currently being used on other documents.
 This reduces errors and uncertainty caused by double allocations.